thinkgandhi/elekta/README.md

 ### Building the Code

-You can either load `GloboTicket\GloboTicket.sln` in Visual Studio 2019 and build from within Visual Studio, or from the command line, in the same folder as `GloboTicket.sln`, enter the `dotnet build` command.
+You can either load `Elekta\ElektaAppointment.sln` in Visual Studio 2019 and build from within Visual Studio, or from the command line, in the same folder as `GloboTicket.sln`, enter the `dotnet build` command.

 ### Running the Migrations
-Before you run GloboTicket for the first time, you need to run the database migrations for all microservices that have a SQL database.
-These are the **event catalog** microservice, and the **shopping basket** microservice.
+Before you run **ElektaAppointment** for the first time, you need to run the database migrations for all microservices that have a SQL database.
+These are the **appointment catalog** microservice, and the **appointment** microservice.

-First, navigate into the `GloboTicket\GloboTicket.Services.EventCatalog` folder and run the `dotnet ef database update` command.
+First, navigate into the `\Elekta\ElektaAppointment.Services.AppointmentCatalog` folder and run the `dotnet ef database update` command.

-Then, navigate into the `\GloboTicket\GloboTicket.Services.ShoppingBasket` folder and run the `dotnet ef database update` command.
+Then, navigate into the `\Elekta\GloboTicket.Services.Appointment` folder and run the `dotnet ef database update` command.

 ### Running the Application from Visual Studio 2019
 You can run the GloboTicket application directly from within **Visual Studio**.
 To do this, first right click on each of the three projects individually and view the project properties.
 In the **Debug** tab for each of the three projects, ensure that the **Launch** setting is set to **Project** (and not **IIS Express**).
 This will ensure that each microservice runs on the expected ports.